OSS Feature Decision Tree

 So while it’s natural for an issue reporter to want their issue solved, maintainers have to look at the bigger picture.
 For suspense, this means we’ll likely have to come up with a different API altogether.

-One case where I made the "mistake" of accepting a contribution without fully understanding it is the type definitions for useQueries.
-It's really a beast, and I was just happy that we were getting types and had tests for them that I just shipped it.
+One case where I made the “mistake” of accepting a contribution without fully understanding it is the type definitions for useQueries (opens in a new window).
+It’s really a beast, and I was just happy that we were getting types and had tests for them that I just shipped it.

 Whatever we do, deciding in a rush is not a good idea.
 It takes time to find out if an API is good or not.
-It's also a decision that cannot be easily reverted - unless you start prefixing everything with experimental_, which honestly is something I thought about. ๐Ÿ˜
+It’s also a decision that cannot be easily reverted - unless you start prefixing everything with experimental_, which honestly is something I thought about. 😁

 So before you take a decision - let it sink in.
 Sleep over it, discuss it with friends or colleagues.
 Make sure you know the tradeoffs you’re about to make - because there are always some.